Lucinda Rasmussen, PhD, MA, BA Hon

 ENGL 103 - Case Studies in Research

 This variable content course introduces methods of literary research as an in-depth process through one or more case studies.
-Not to be taken by students with 6 units in approved junior English.
-This course can only be taken once for credit.
-Note: refer to the Class Schedule and the Department of English and Film Studies website for specific topics.
+Refer to the Class Schedule and the Department of English and Film Studies website for specific topics.
+This course cannot be repeated for credit.
+Note: Not to be taken by students with 6 units in approved junior English.

 ENGL 125 - Indigenous Literatures

 An introduction to Indigenous literatures in North America, from their earliest oral forms to their contemporary variations.
-Not to be taken by students with 6 units in approved junior English.
-Note: Sections reserved for students in the TYP Program include a 3 hour seminar component in addition to the 3 hour lecture component.
+Note: Not to be taken by students with 6 units in approved junior English.
+Sections reserved for students in the TYP Program include a 3 hour seminar component in addition to the 3 hour lecture component.